cruzlorite/glossbert/README.md

 The source code found in this repository is an adaptation from: https://github.com/HSLCY/GlossBERT/blob/master/run_infer_demo_sent_cls_ws_with_nltk.py

 ## Features

 - Simplifies the use of GlossBERT for WSD tasks.
 - Provides integration with WordNet via NLTK.

+## TODO

+- [ ] Implement batch processing support in GlossBERT to enable more efficient inference for multiple words.

 ## Installation